 You can get the details of your Galaxy S10, S10+, S10e, or S10 5G including the IMEI number, serial number, SIM card status, network status, software version, security patch levels, and battery information.

-21. Developer options
+21. Developer options in Galaxy S10 Settings

 You can quickly tap the build number 7 times to show the developer options as explained here.